stefanofa/awesome/README.md

 *   [0xvadym/awesome-defi-product-management](https://github.com/0xvadym/awesome-defi-product-management) - A curated list of DeFi product management resources

 *   [OffcierCia/ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
 Feel free to DM me on Twitter or open pool request.

-*   [flashbots/pm](https://github.com/flashbots/pm) - Everything there is to know about Flashbots

-*   [matter-labs/awesome-zero-knowledge-proofs](https://github.com/matter-labs/awesome-zero-knowledge-proofs) - A curated list of awesome things related to learning Zero-Knowledge Proofs (ZKP).

 ## C++